Ficodes/quantumleap-source-operator/src/doc/userguide.md

-This operator allows you to use any QuantumLeap server as source of historical data.
-Then this operator update the entity historical information by creating a subscription to obtain real time notifications about changes on the entities of interest.
+This operator allows you to use any Quantum Leap server as source of information by retrieving the historical data it contains.

+This operator also can be connected with the context broker that is feeding the Quantum Leap server to also manage real time updates.